November 9, 2018

 June 7, 2013

-MicroFinanza Rating would like to share some experience in client protection, inspired by good practices observed un the field while conducting social ratings and client protection certifications of MFIs, aiming at promoting best practices.Download
+Examples of transparency into practice.
+MFR would like to share some experience in client protection, inspired by good practices observed in the field while conducting social ratings, client protection certifications and financial ratings of MFIs, aiming at promoting best practices.Download

 March 7, 2013